kyungjae-lee/engineers-notebook/embedded-linux/exercise-booting-rbl-and-mlo-on-bbb.md

 * Copy MLO (`MLO-beablebone-2013.04`) into the boot partition just created.
+Change its name to `MLO`.

   If drag-and-drop does not work for permission reason, run the following commands:

   ```plain
   cp MLO-beablebone-2013.04 /media/klee/BOOT/MLO
   ```

   > For the RBL to detect the file, name must be `MLO`.